Billy the Fish: Episode One

 At that very moment, an arm reaches out of a window overlooking the grounds and points a shotgun at Billy's replica.
 A voice says that "this is the last game that Billy The Fish will ever play!" and pulls the trigger.
 There is an explosion and the crowd gasps.
 A player says that Billy must been exploded.
 Because Billy has been kidnapped and assassinated, Terry Jackson, the unsettled reserve team keeper will take his place.
 The game restarts.
 But as Jackson is about to kick the ball, two policemen put their hands on his shoulders.
 One shows him a rifle he had in his locker and they arrest him for killing Billy The Fish.
-Tommy Brown is not happy - with one keeper exploding and the next one being arrested this is just the kind of start the team doesn't need, but Syd Preston says that with 45 minutes left, the game could still continue either way.
+Tommy Brown is not happy - with one keeper exploding and the next one being arrested this is just the kind of start the team does not need, but Syd Preston says that with 45 minutes left, the game could still continue either way.
 Meanwhile, Evil Gus Parker says that Fulchester United are out of the cup.
 Mr Ramano tells him that Billy is dead.
 Meanwhile, in the changing room, Syd Preston discovers the team has fallen asleep and the game restarts in 2 minutes.
 Tommy Brown tells Syd the team had been drugged and that he hired a team of actors to play them in the first half of the game.
 The real team are in a broom cupboard, wide awake and ready for the second half.
 As the second half begins, a player trips over something.
 It is a gravestone.
 On it, it says: R.I.P.
 Billy The Fish.
 Everyone discovers Billy is dead and has been buried on the pitch.
 Tommy Brown says that 64-year-old Rex Finnley is the team's only chance.
 At once, Rex scores 12 goals and the crowd thinks he is amazing!
 But just as he is about to score the 13th goal, a Grimforth player trips him and he falls over.
 There is a loud voice and everyone stops.
 It is Maxwell Baxter.
 He tells everyone he has just bought Fulchester Stadium and plans to build a supermarket, saying that demolition will begin at once.
 But one of the players finds it is not Baxter but a cardboard replica with a hidden tape recorder.